 Companies such as Uber Eats, DoorDash, and GrubHub have blown the delivery space wide open, making it significantly easier for businesses of all sizes to sell food online and have it delivered straight to customers.

-With industry leaders such as Uber Eats, which controls over 25% of the food delivery market in the US, making a massive $4.8 billion in 2020, it is likely that we will see more third-party delivery companies entering the mix in 2022.
+With industry leaders such as Uber Eats, which controls over 25% of the food delivery market in the US, making a massive $4.8 billion in 2020, it is likely that we will see more third-party delivery companies entering the mix.

 Increased competition could help drive down delivery commissions, which are often large, helping food businesses to increase profits and generate more custom.